saecki/crates.nvim/README.md

 ## Setup

 ### Installation
-To use with neovim 0.5 or to stay on a stable release use:
+To use with neovim 0.5 or to stay on a stable release.

 [__vim-plug__](https://github.com/junegunn/vim-plug)
 ```